Validating UTM tracking in FastStore

 object in the Checkout API contains promotion data such as coupon tracking information and internal or external UTMs.

-With these local tests, you can see that UTM data is handled client-side and server-side and will persist from the user's entry into your store to the checkout.
+With these local tests, you can confirm that UTM data is handled both client-side and server-side, persisting from the user's entry into your store through to checkout.